hkpeaks/peaks-consolidation/README.md

 WriteFile{Table ~ Result-CombineQueries.csv}

 The complete processing time takes only 75 seconds (13.3 Million Rows / Second) on a desktop PC with 8 cores and 32GB of memory with a file size of 67.2GB (0.9 GB / Second).
-After you have compare this script with other software such as Pandas, Spark, DuckDB and Polars, you will understand the capabilities of the Peaks.
+After you have compared this result with other software such as Pandas, Spark, DuckDB and Polars, you will understand the capabilities of the Peaks.

 ## Download Pre-release of Peaks v23.05.18